According to Australian Eggs website,

 In addition, TMAO exacerbates impaired glucose tolerance, obstructs hepatic insulin signaling, and promotes adipose tissue inflammation of mice maintained on a high-fat high-sugar diet.

 The choline in foods, such as eggs, can be turned by gut bacteria into TMA.
+However, it is only produced by the bacteria that are prevalent in high-fat, low-fibre animal-based diets.

 Carnitine is similar in structure to choline and the major food source is red meat.
 Unlike choline, which is an essential nutrient, we have no need to consume carnitine.
 It is also found in dietary supplements and carnitine-energy drinks.